Drug discovery

 drug discovery

-Protein Production and Characterisation (PPC) is a key node that assists researchers with the expression, purification and analysis of their proteins of interest.
-The facility is open to all researchers and its main objective is to facilitate the production and characterisation of proteins that most often constitute major drug targets.
+Protein Production and Characterisation (PPC) assists researchers with the expression, purification and analysis of their proteins of interest.
+We facilitate the production and characterisation of proteins, including those that may constitute major drug targets.
 Services include:

 • undertaking experiments to produce and characterise target proteins in state-of-the-art laboratories